What to Know Before You Buy a Goat

 Don’t take a seller’s word that their goats are disease-free.
 Ask to see test results.
 Don’t be shy about it.
 The three most important goat diseases to test for are CL (caseous lymphadenitis), CAE (caprine arthritis encephalitis), and Johne’s disease (paratuberculosis).

-CL is highly contagious.
+CL in goats is highly contagious.
 Once the goat becomes infected, they have repeated abscesses for life.
 Internal abscesses can cause chronic weight loss, exercise intolerance, difficult breathing, chronic cough, or sudden death.

 If a seller doesn’t know tests are available or says they haven’t tested, ask to test before you buy.
 You can negotiate who will pay for the test.
 It is more common for the seller to pay, but it is cheaper for you to pay for the test than to take home a sick animal.